WeirauchLab/COSMO/README.md

 _e.g._, with `column -t`, or opened in a spreadsheet program such as Excel, Google Sheets, or LibreOffice.

+### Defining a system-wide path to the PWM files

+If you define an [environment variable][envvar] named `COSMO_PWMDIR`, it becomes the default for the `-p` / `--pwmdir` option.
+Typically, this would be an absolute path starting at `/`, but you can get creative.

+This can be useful, for example, when used with [Environment Modules][modules], to define a system-wide directory containing the JASPAR matrices for all users.

+This variable can also be defined in your login scripts, _e.g._ your `~/.bash_profile` or `~/.profile`; note that the variable set by a `setenv` statment in a [modulefile][] would still take precendence in that case.

 ## DEVELOPMENT AND TESTING